Cirkit Designer Logo

 Introduction

-The TP4056 Module (Type C), manufactured by Shenzhen Technology Co., is a compact and efficient battery charging module designed for charging lithium-ion batteries.
-It ensures safe and reliable charging by incorporating features such as overcharge protection, short-circuit protection, and automatic charge termination.
-This module is particularly suited for single-cell lithium-ion or lithium-polymer batteries.
+The TP4056 Module (Type C), manufactured by Shenzhen Technology Co., is a compact and efficient battery charging module designed for charging single-cell lithium-ion or lithium-polymer batteries.
+It ensures safe and efficient charging by incorporating features such as overcharge protection, short-circuit protection, and automatic charge termination.
+The module is equipped with a Type-C USB input for convenience and ease of use.

 Explore Projects Built with Battery Charging Module